Luvandale/Luvandale/README.md

 ## Hi there 👋
+My name is Diana Luvandale;

+I am a passionate data analytics and business intelligence professional with experience in leveraging BI tools and programming languages  to uncover insights and drive decision-making.
+With a deep understanding of data structures and analytical techniques, I excel at transforming raw data into actionable insights.
+Their expertise in tools  like Looker, Superset, tableau and programming languages like SQL, Python and R allows me to build comprehensive dashboards, perform detailed analyses, and support strategic initiatives.
+Whether it's through data visualization, predictive modelling, or process optimization, I am committed to helping organizations harness the power of data for improved outcomes.

+- 🔭 I'm currently working on improving my SQL skills through this project.

+- 🌱 I’m currently learning tableau
+- 👯 I’m looking to collaborate on more SQL and Python projects
+- 📫 How to reach me: luvandalediana@gmail.com

 <!--
 **Luvandale/Luvandale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.